 - Make sure those around you can recognize the signs of hypoglycemia.

-- Wear something, such as a bracelet, to indicate that you are diabetic.
+- Wear something, such as a bracelet, to indicate that you are living with diabetes.

 What about glucagon?

-The purpose of this hormone, which is produced by the pancreas, is to increase blood sugar levels.
+Produced by the pancreas, the purpose of this hormone is to increase blood sugar levels.
 A person being treated with insulin who experiences an episode of severe hypoglycemia may require an injection of glucagon.

 If your doctor prescribes it to you, make sure your relatives know where your medical kit is and how to administer the substance.